-Zardes scores twice, US rocks Trinidad 6-0 in Gold Cup
+About face: US routs Trinidad 6-0 in Gold Cup

 The Soca Warriors were content to sit back and let the U.S. attack, hoping to spring counters.
 They nearly connected in the 61st minute as Cordell Cato eluded three defenders on the right side and hit teammate Levi Garcia in stride.
 But Garcia’s shot was high and wide, a close call that prompted a collective gasp from the U.S. faithful.

+Lawrence was upset with how his team collapsed following the U.S. team’s second goal.

+“How can you play so good for 65 minutes and then so awful for the last 25?” he said, repeating his postgame message to his players.
+“We have to learn to stand up and fight.
+We lost focus and we paid the price.”

-U.S. coach Gregg Berhalter stuck with the same starting lineup he used in the opener over Guyana but gave the captain’s arm band to Steffen for the first time.
+Berhalter stuck with the same starting lineup he used in the opener over Guyana but gave the captain’s arm band to Steffen for the first time.
 Bradley captained the Americans in the opening 4-0 win over Guyana.

 Long, who plays in the MLS for the New York Red Bulls, put the U.S. ahead off a beautiful feed from the left side by Pulisic.